What does my child’s test score mean?

 When are the test results being released?

-According to the Arizona Department of Education, initial AzMERIT scores will be sent to districts and charters by mid-October.
-Districts and charters will receive copies of each student’s family score report on October 20th.
-Schools will end family score reports home between October 26 and November 13.How will I receive my child’s score report?Districts and charters will receive copies of each student’s family score report by mid-October.
+According to the Arizona Department of Education, AASA scores will be sent to districts in mid-June.
+Schools will send family score reports home early in the Fall semester.How will I receive my child’s score report?Districts will receive copies of each student’s family score report by mid-October.
 Schools and districts will be responsible for distributing the score reports to each student’s family.
 Schools can decide to send them home in backpacks, schedule parent meetings or mail them home.

 What is Move on When Reading (MOWR)?

-- Since AzMERIT test scores from last spring were not available before the beginning of this school year, no third graders were retained based on the MOWR requirement alone.
-However, if your child did not meet the requirement on last year’s test, there are a variety of services that may be available to provide the necessary support to help your child catch up.
-Schools and districts will notify parents at the earliest indication that a student is not reading at grade level, so if your child’s score report shows that they did not pass the Move on When Reading requirement you most likely will have already received a letter or other form of communication from the school.
+- If your child did not meet the requirement on last year’s test, there are a variety of services that may be available to provide the necessary support to help your child catch up.
+Schools and districts will notify parents at the earliest indication that a student is not reading at grade level, so if your child’s score report shows that they did not pass the Move on When Reading requirement, you most likely will have already received a letter or other form of communication from the school.
 If you are worried about your child’s reading ability, you should speak directly with his or her teacher to learn more.

 - It’s important to note that some students are exempt from the law, including certain English Language Learners, students with individual education plans, students in the process of a special education evaluation, or students diagnosed with a significant reading impairment, including dyslexia.